-It’s too complex: It’s easier to assess compliance based on a quick DoC and test report review, compared to making that same assessment on the technical file.
+Complexity: It’s easier to assess compliance based on a quick DoC and test report review, compared to making that same assessment on the technical documentation.
 Ultimately, they can also send your product for compliance testing.
-I imagine that few importers failing a DoC and test report check would have a technical file that holds up.
+I imagine that a few importers failing a DoC and test report check would have a set of technical documentation that holds up.

-IP protection: Documents requested by government authorities can go into the public domain, meaning that the technical file becomes available to everyone.
+IP protection: Documents requested by government authorities can go into the public domain, meaning that the technical documentation becomes publically available.
 Few businesses want their product design drawings and BoM out there for the world to see.
-National consumer product safety authorities in the EU understands this.
+National market surveillance authorities in the EU understand this.

-Do I need a technical file to sell on Amazon?
+Do I need technical documentation to sell on Amazon?

 Amazon’s compliance team normally require the following documents when checking compliance: